openforis/sepal-doc/docs/source/team/contribute.rst

 -   new modules
 -   new class on Google classroom

 For these major changes, the simple GitHub edit process cannot work.
-You need to follow another worklfow that will allows you to modify multiple files at the same time and use the PR system to avoid publishing new pages without validation.
+You need to follow another workflow that will allows you to modify multiple files at the same time and use the PR system to avoid publishing new pages without validation.

 In this section will will present the full process to include major changes to the documentation.

 Fork project
 ^^^^^^^^^^^^

 To work on multiple files at the same time, you cannot work directly from GitHub and you need to install a local version of the source.
-You don't have the rights (even the maintainer doesn't have the right) to directly push to master to avoid the publication of bad quality documetation page.
+You don't have the rights (even the maintainer doesn't have the right) to directly push to master to avoid the publication of bad quality documentation page.
 The first step will then be to fork the project in your own account.
 To do so click on the :code:`fork` button at the top right side of the `Github page of the doc <https://github.com/openforis/sepal-doc>`_:

 .. figure:: ../img/team/contribute/fork.png
     :alt: github fork

     The fork button on GitHub

-In the fork popu that will open select your the account you want to use (if you have only one account there will be 1 choice):
+In the fork popup that will open select your the account you want to use (if you have only one account there will be 1 choice):

 .. figure:: ../img/team/contribute/fork_select.png
     :alt: fork popup